 4. Committee Review

 Acceptance to Miriam Academy is on a rolling basis.
 After a prospective student has visited the school, teachers and administrators will determine whether the school would meet the applicant’s needs.
 If the school has space and it is determined that our program could meet a student’s needs, an offer for acceptance will be made.
-Should classes be full, the child will be placed in a waiting pool for the next available space in an appropriate classroom.
 Miriam Academy’s specialized methods of instruction serve students whose diagnoses fall within the mission of the school.
 All applicants are assessed individually by gathering feedback from many perspectives and reviewing diagnostic information.
 Although families feel that Miriam Academy may be the best place for the student, the student’s profile may not be the best fit for Miriam Academy.
 If our program is not an appropriate placement for your child, you will be notified by the Head of School.
 Whenever possible we will try to make suggestions regarding other school options that might be pursued.

 Miriam Academy is committed to meeting the needs of students who benefit from our programs.
 Admission decisions are made independent of financial need and no Miriam family pays the full cost of educating their student.
 Our variable tuition plan matches a family’s tuition rate with their unique financial position.
 Watch a brief explanation below or for more about the program, visit our Variable Tuition page.